invrainbow/codeperfect/docs/content/overview/getting-started.md

 ## Starting a Project

-CodePerfect doesn't provide any sort of project creation wizard.
+CodePerfect doesn't provide any kind of project creation wizard.
 It just knows how to read Go modules.
-To start a new project, just initialize a module the usual way:
+To start a new project, initialize a module the usual way:

 ```